 In January 2020, the Google Chrome team announced this earth-shattering change for digital advertising, due in 2022.

 Most of modern digital marketing is based on third-party cookies, allowing advertisers and advertising technology companies to understand more about users and deliver ads based on that information.

-Today’s ad-funded content model is centered on the value of this information exchange.
+And today’s ad-funded content model is centered on the value of this information exchange.
 Users “pay” for free content on publishers’ websites with information that allows advertisers to serve them targeted ads.

 Large publishers with paid subscriptions and many logged-in users (for example, The New York Times) also have less to lose when third-party cookies go away.

-Smaller independent publishers face the largest obstacles in figuring out how to sustain content creation once the foundation of online advertising crumbles.
+Independent publishers face the largest obstacles in figuring out how to sustain content creation once the foundation of online advertising crumbles.

-Initiative 1: The Privacy Sandbox & the W3C
+The Privacy Sandbox

 While this sounds promising in principle, we’re not in the clear yet.